Editorial Note (Updated May 2026):

 The Unresolved Data Deficit:

-- Visible Welfare Gap: While WR cites its “golden rule”, the publicly available list of funded projects shows only six studies are explicitly titled to focus on female players or girls’ rugby since 2018.
+- Visible Welfare Gap: While WR cites its “golden rule”, the publicly available list of funded projects shows only six studies are explicitly titled to focus on women players or girls’ rugby since 2018.

 Proof of Flourishing: Outpacing the Men’s Game